UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### Operating systems

 UKCloud will only support in-life, vendor-backed operating systems, such as Microsoft Windows, Red Hat Enterprise Linux and Canonical Ubuntu.
-Customer-built operating systems (for example Gentoo Linux custom build).
+Customer-built operating systems (for example Gentoo Linux custom build) are unsupported by this service.

 ### Customer environment configuration